oracle-livelabs/oci/siebel-cloud-manager/deploy-siebel-crm/deploy-siebel-crm.md

    }</copy>
    ```

    The below table describes certain important payload parameters.
-For the full list of parameters and their description, please follow the Siebel Cloud Manager documentation attached to this Oracle Support article - **Using Siebel Cloud Manager to Deploy Siebel CRM on OCI (Doc ID 2828904.1).**
+For the latest list of parameters, their description, and an example payload, please follow the Siebel Cloud Manager documentation attached to this Oracle Support article - **Using Siebel Cloud Manager to Deploy Siebel CRM on OCI (Doc ID 2828904.1).**

 | Payload Parameter | Description |
 |---|---|